Eloise1988/CRYPTOBALANCE/README.md

 ###### 2. Go to Tools › Script editor
 ###### 3. Copy the content of CRYPTOBALANCE.js and paste it in the script editor (replace any existing content)
 ###### 4. Save the script with File › Save, name it CRYPTOBALANCE, then close the script editor
-###### 5. Back to your Google sheet, refresh the page, a CRYPTOBALANCE menu will appear next to Help with the refresh and contact information.
+###### 5. Back to your Google sheet, refresh the page, a CRYPTOBALANCE menu will appear next to Help with Refresh and Contact info.

 #### Now the function is available for use!
 Try it out!